pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 <!-- VsCode autogenerates this unnumbered Table-of-Contents.
 Maybe people will cope -->

 GitHub posts a rendering of this Md File.
+You might prefer to read this Md File there.
-You might prefer the look of it at VsCode ⇧⌘V Markdown Open Preview
+Or you might prefer to read this Md File at VsCode ⇧⌘V Markdown Open Preview

 ## Welcome